 Footprint filters are used to help match appropriate footprints to a given symbol.
-This is important even for atomic symbols (symbols with only one matching footprint), as there still may be multiple compatible footprints with different variants or options (e.g.
+This is important even for fully specified symbols (symbols with only one matching footprint), as there still may be multiple compatible footprints with different variants or options (e.g.

 Footprint filters use wildcard pattern matching, and allow the following wildcards: